-Helicopters shall land at the designated site at Willett Cove (170° 13.579' E, 72° 19.228' S) (Map 2), either on land or on sea ice adjacent to the campsite;

-On occasions the landing site is susceptible to inundation by high tides: if this occurs landings may made on nearby dry ground, avoiding vegetated sites and preferably remaining on beach gravels south of the designated landing site, keeping as close to the shore as possible.
-Landings closer to the Adélie penguin colony shall be avoided;

-Helicopters should follow the designated approach route to the maximum extent practicable.
-The preferred helicopter approach route is from the south and extends from the primary landing site to the designated landing site following a route along the southern and eastern coastline of Willett Cove (Map 2).
+- Helicopters shall land at the designated Secondary site at Willett Cove (72° 19.262'S, 170° 13.523'E) (Map 2), either on land or on sea ice adjacent to the campsite; - On occasions the landing site is susceptible to inundation by high tides: if this occurs landings may made on nearby dry ground, avoiding vegetated sites and preferably remaining on beach gravels south of the designated landing site, keeping as close to the shore as possible.
+Landings closer to the Adélie penguin colony shall be avoided; - Helicopters should follow the recommended Helicopter Access Zone to the maximum extent practicable when accessing the Secondary landing site.
+The preferred helicopter approach route is from the south and extends from the Primary landing site to the Secondary landing site following a route along the southern coastline of Willett Cove (Map 2).